f1337/linux-mint-dev-box/README.md

 ## Install Steam

 1. [Download the Steam .deb](http://store.steampowered.com/about/) (click "Install Steam Now").
-2. Open with GDebi Package installer
+2. Open with GDebi Package installer (dpkg)
 3. Ignore the warning that an older version is available in a software channel.
 4. Click "Install Package".